mhweiner/lambdaconf/README.md

     npm i lambdaconf -D
     ```

-2. Create a directory called `/conf` in the root of your project and create a `default.json` file.
-Below is a typical structure:
+2. Create a directory called `/conf` in the root of your project.
+Inside of that, create a `default.json` along with the following folders: `deployments`, `environments`, and `users`. `default.json` is required, everything else is optional.
+See [full configuration rules](#configuration-rules) and [merge strategy](#configuration-overrides-and-merge-strategy).
+Here is an example folder structure:

     ```shell script
     root/
     └── conf/